derekdorr/exampleREST/README.md

 Example endpoint collection can be interacted with at: https://examplerest.apiary-mock.com/

-## Use of HTTP Response Codes
+## Use of HTTP Status Codes

-Standardized HTTP response codes should be used in cases of success or failure, depending on the type of success or failure achieved.
+Standardized HTTP status codes should be used in cases of success or failure, depending on the type of success or failure achieved.
 Some useful response codes are outlined below.

+More information on HTTP response codes can be found here: http://en.wikipedia.org/wiki/List_of_HTTP_status_codes Or, pull them right from W3: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html

-### Successful Responses - 2XX
+### Success - 2XX

 |Response Code|Name|Description|
 |-------------|----|-----------|